Categories: Technology

 The cloning factory is set to open in the Chinese port city of Tianjin sometime next year through a joint partnership of Chinese biotech company, Boyalife Group, and South Korea’s Sooam Biotech.

-At the head of Sooam Biotech sits Dr. Hwang Woo-suk — a man was once hailed as national hero, and who later became a disgraceful embarrassment for falsifying stem-cell research and embezzling government subsidies.
+At the head of Sooam Biotech sits Dr. Hwang Woo-suk — a man was once hailed as a national hero, and who later became a disgraceful embarrassment for falsifying stem-cell research and embezzling government subsidies.

 The fact that Dr. Hwang, the man in charge of cloning for this massive endeavor, was disowned by Seoul National University in 2005 and was convicted of embezzling some $700K in research funds seems to be of little concern to the Chinese.

-Dr. Hwang was also convicted of illegally purchasing human embryos, but for country with a human rights record such as China, it is no surprise that they would overlook such a career setback.
+Dr. Hwang was also convicted of illegally purchasing human embryos, but for a country with a human rights record such as China, it is no surprise that they would overlook such a career setback.

 Despite Dr. Hwang’s unethical conduct in the past, Sooam Biotech has been acclaimed as the world’s foremost cloning lab and even claimed that they could bring back the extinct mammoth a la Jurassic Park if they could obtain an intact mammoth genome.